llooker/data-block-census/README.md

 include: "//marketplace_block_acs_census_bigquery/views/*"
 ```

-Now, since we're only interested in `county` level granularity (so we are not including the most granular `block_group` geography in this project) we'll need to also select the types of categories we're interested in by creating a quick one-off view that extends the relavent fields and populates the `county` geography layer with measures.
+Since we're only interested in `county` level granularity (so we are not including the most granular `block_group` geography in this project) we'll need to also select the types of fields we're interested in having access to.
+We can add fields to the imported `county` view by creating an additional view that extends both the relevant fields and the base `county` geography layer.
 We'll use that view to join everything together in the existing explore.

 It'll look something like this when we're done: